jrblevin/markdown-mode/README.md

     This is useful for compatibility with `org-mode`, which doesn't recognize the lowercase variant.

+  * `markdown-translate-filename-function` - A function to be used to translate filenames in links.

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing <kbd>M-x customize-group RET markdown-faces</kbd>
 or by using the "Markdown Faces" link at the bottom of the mode